 In the majority of people, cataracts are an unavoidable part of the aging process that begins to occur after the age of 40 when the proteins comprising the lens of the eye usually begin to degrade and/or cluster together.
 The opacity caused by cataracts eventually gets worse and keeps light from arriving at the retina correctly.
 This clouding of the lens of the eye leads to vision impairment, and eventually, complete blindness if not discovered or treated in time.

 Board-certified ophthalmologist Dr. Ralph Chu is equipped to diagnose and manage cataracts in the first stages, as well as in support of our patients in the best methods of dealing with advancing symptoms.
 Having cataracts is very common — so common that cataract surgery is the most common surgery conducted in the U.S. The disease can form relatively slowly so those in the onset stages typically don't realize their condition.
 Since cataracts develop over time, having complete eye exams at least every other year is crucial to your general ocular health.
-Contact Chu Vision Institute in Bloomington, MN to see how we can help you get in control of your cataracts.
+Contact Chu Vision Institute in Minneapolis to see how we can help you get in control of your cataracts.

 Symptoms of Cataracts